thuibr/website/README.md

 - [ ] url is unique
 - [ ] url does not contain tracking info
 - [ ] authorization for adding/editing/removing a recipe
+- [ ] local copy of water or my own css